yquake2/yquake2/doc/060_multiplayer.md

 and all maps must exist.
 Start the game with the first map.

 For example: `q2ded +set sv_maplist '"q2dm1 q2dm2 q2dm3"' +map q2dm1`

+## Stufftext filter

+Stufftexts are messages which are send from the server to the client and executed as commands.
+Vanilla Quake II hasn't any protecting regarding the commands send to the client.
+A malicious server may execute any console command and alter any cvar.

+To prevent this Yamagi Quake II supports a 'filtered stuff text mode'.
+When `cl_stufftext` is set to `0` only known to be good stufftext is executed, everything else is discarded.
+This lowers the attack surface significantly, however it will break any server and mod which required random stufftext.

+Nevertheless, when connecting to servers which aren't trustworthy - this is any server not controlled by the player itself - it is a very good idea to set `cl_stufftext 0`.